Tin: Isotopes

-Tin has 31 unstable isotopes, ranging in mass number from 99 to 139.
-The unstable tin isotopes have a half-life of less than a year except 126Sn which has a half-life of 230,000 years.

-100Sn and 132Sn are two of the few nuclides with a "doubly magic" nucleus which despite being unstable, as they have very uneven neutron–proton ratios, are the endpoints beyond which tin isotopes lighter than 100Sn and heavier than 132Sn are much less stable.
-Another 30 metastable isomers have been identified for tin isotopes between 111 and 131, the most stable being 121mSn, with a half-life of 43.9 years.
+Tin has 33 unstable isotopes, ranging in mass number from 98 to 140.
+The unstable tin isotopes have half-lives of less than a year except for tin-126, which has a half-life of about 230,000 years.
+Tin-100 and tin-132 are two of the very few nuclides with a "doubly magic" nucleus; though they are unstable, being far off the valley of stability in neutron–proton ratio, the tin isotopes lighter than tin-100 and heavier than tin-132 are even less stable.
+Another 55 metastable isomers have been identified for tin isotopes between 111 and 131, the most stable being tin-121m, with a half-life of 43.9 years.

-The relative differences in the number of tin's stable isotopes can be explained by how they are formed during stellar nucleosynthesis.
-116Sn through 120Sn are formed in the s-process (slow neutron capture) in most stars which leads to them being the most common tin isotopes, while 122Sn and 124Sn are only formed in the r-process (rapid neutron capture) in supernovae and are less common.
-Tin isotopes 117Sn through 120Sn are also produced in the r-process.
-112Sn, 114Sn, and 115Sn, cannot be made in significant amounts in the s- or r-processes and are among the p-nuclei whose origins are not well understood.
-Some ideas about for their formation include proton capture and photodisintegration, 115Sn might be partially produced in the s-process both directly and as the daughter of long-lived 115In.

 Etymology

 The word tin is shared among Germanic languages and can be traced back to reconstructed Proto-Germanic *tin-om; cognates include German Zinn, Swedish tenn and Dutch tin.
 It is not found in other branches of Indo-European, except by borrowing from Germanic (e.g., Irish tinne from English).

 The Latin name for tin, stannum, originally meant an alloy of silver and lead, and came to mean 'tin' in the fourth century—the earlier Latin word for it was plumbum candidum, or "white lead".
 Stannum apparently came from an earlier stāgnum (meaning the same substance), the origin of the Romance and Celtic terms for tin, such as French étain, Spanish estaño, Italian stagno, and Irish stán.
 The origin of stannum/stāgnum is unknown; it may be pre-Indo-European.

 The Meyers Konversations-Lexikon suggests instead that stannum came from Cornish stean, and is evidence that Cornwall in the first centuries AD was the main source of tin.